dan-leo/masters/thesis/v8/thesis.md

 - This section describes NB-IoT in more detail and the setup procedures involved.
 - 3GPP
-- the UE is to a large extent/entirely controlled by the network/eNodeB.
+- the UE device is to a large extent/entirely controlled by the network/eNodeB.
-  - UE must follow NW settings broadcast inside the SIB and allocations for UL/DL data.
+  - UE devices must follow NW settings broadcast inside the SIB and allocations for UL/DL data.
 -

 ## Standing/Positioning